Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 The graph shows that the percentage of words used is decreasing and it can be assumed that the next generation will completely stop using these words, because they are not studied and are spoken quite rarely.
 Thus, a large layer of the cultural life of the village may disappear.

-List of words that have different meanings
+List of words with other meanings

 Bajit 1.
 Predict.

-2. Lead in the game.
+2. Drive in the game.

 Berezovka Us.